 If the windowpane has a long crack running up, it’s probably a thermal stress crack.
 This event occurs when the window glass experiences a sudden drop in temperature.
 The molecules in glass expand under heat and contract in cold conditions.
 Northern states, including Nebraska, frequently experience temperature shifts between day and night, making this type of glass breakage more common.

 If the expansion is higher than the stress limit of the pane, it results in a crack.
+According to glass manufacturer, Pilkington, thermal stress occurs when temperature differences exceed the glass’s structural capacity, causing it to crack.
 Typically, the crack starts perpendicular to the edge of the pane.
 Thermal stress cracks are common in the northern states, where temperatures are mild during the day and drop suddenly as the sun sets.

 Pressure Cracks